 - Ear fullness

-- Intratympanic gentamicin injection: repeated application of gentamicin to the middle ear cavity through a small incision in the eardrum (paracentesis)
+- Intratympanic gentamicin; injection: repeated application of gentamicin to the middle ear cavity through a small incision in the eardrum (paracentesis); reduces vertigo attacks

-- Sacculotomy: The endolymphatic sac and duct (part of the vestibular organ) is surgically exposed in order to promote drainage of endolymph.
+- Sacculotomy: The endolymphatic sac and duct (part of the vestibular organ) are surgically exposed in order to promote drainage of endolymph.

 - Vestibular neurectomy: Surgical lysis of the vestibular bundle entering the internal auditory canal.
 In some cases, the procedure is associated with hearing loss.